 3. Take your swimming pool to the edge

-4. Keep the pool area hidden from the rest of the garden
+4. Keep the pool area hidden from the rest of the backyard

 Swimming pools need not be rectangular slabs of blue hidden away in a corner.
-Good designs should work with your garden, rather than against its natural flow.
+Good designs should work with your backyard, rather than against its natural flow.

-5. Create a pool that embraces the natural flow of the garden
+5. Create a pool that embraces the natural flow of your landscape

 6. Foster a natural swimming pool – inspired by nature